 Saturday: 8am to 2pm

-The cost of a replacement log book is £25 payable by debit card or credit card.
-Allow up to five (5) working days for a replacement V5C to arrive.
+The cost of a replacement log book is £25 payable by debit or credit card.
+Allow up to five (5) working days for a replacement V5C to come through.

 Note: You can only apply by phone if your name, address, or the vehicle details have not changed.
 If they have changed you must apply by postal methods instead.